ceres-solver/ceres-solver/docs/source/tutorial.rst

    :align: center

 To deal with outliers, a standard technique is to use a :class:`LossFunction`.
-Loss functions, reduce the influence of residual blocks with high residuals, usually the ones corresponding to outliers.
-To associate a loss function in a residual block, we change
+Loss functions reduce the influence of residual blocks with high residuals, usually the ones corresponding to outliers.
+To associate a loss function with a residual block, we change

 .. code-block:: c++